 In originally naming Hautvilliers, Bailey had in mind the famous abbey of that name situated on a hill overlooking the Marne River in the Champagne region of France.
 Wine buffs are very familiar with the place for it was here that in the year 1668, a young man who had entered Benedictine orders just a few years before, came to fulfil the function of Procureur.
-Among his secular tasks was tending the vineyard and the winemaking, and, while the legend that he invented champagne is just that, Perignon did make important contributions towards improving the wine’s quality.
+Among his secular tasks was tending the vineyard and winemaking, and, while the legend that he invented champagne is just that, Perignon did make important contributions to improving the wine’s quality.
 As William Bailey contemplated the prospect of his first A.J.C. blue riband from the comfort of his Drummond-street residence in Ballarat during the cold and bitter winter of 1901, he laid aside a bottle of vintage champagne in readiness.

 1901 was a significant year for the Australian Jockey Club for it saw the organisation move into its new Bligh-street premises.
 In 1900 the club, after obtaining the sanction of the members, proceeded with the erection of new offices on land purchased there.
 The Annual General Meeting in August 1900 that took place for the last time at the Exchange Hotel in Pitt-street, reported that satisfactory progress had been made in construction such that full occupation occurred early the following year.
 The plans and specifications for the structure were prepared by Messrs.
 Mansfield and Son, architects, and when the building was completed it became a worthy architectural feature of the city.

 The first Annual General Meeting to be held in the new building was in August 1901.
 Strangely enough, this new building was almost directly opposite the first offices of the club.
 At that time, meetings of the club were held at Mr Buchan Thompson’s residence, and large stables were kept next door.
 The foreman of the stables there was none other than Mr W. Woodburn, the future Randwick racecourse caretaker who worked so successfully with Thomas Clibborn for many years.
 After that time the offices of the A.J.C. had been at various locations including 172 Castlereagh-street, 163 King-street, and at 14 Castlereagh-street.
-In the last named address, the business of the club was conducted for some ten years.
-The A.J.C. committee had determined that there would be financial advantage as well as improved accommodation in making the move to a freehold property in the city owned by the club itself.
+In the last-named address, the business of the club was conducted for some ten years.
+The A.J.C. committee had determined that there would be a financial advantage as well as improved accommodation in making the move to freehold property in the city, owned by the club itself.

 The perceptive visitor to Randwick on Derby Day 1901 would have noticed a number of improvements.
-For the first time on a Derby Day, the long-sought extensions to the tramway service were operational with visitors to the metropolitan heath landed in the racecourse reserve without having to run the risk of traffic on Randwick road.
+For the first time on Derby Day, the long-sought extensions to the tramway service were operational, with visitors to the metropolitan heath landing in the racecourse reserve without having to run the risk of traffic on Randwick Road.
 The extensions, which first became operational the previous Boxing Day, had the tram cars pull up at a lengthy platform opposite the centre of the grandstand enclosure.
 Once on the course, visitors would have noticed that the AJC committee had finally adopted the practice of placing the name of the occupant over each horse stall so that bettors could locate the particular horse they wished to inspect.
 After all, the system had been operational at Rosehill for some time.
-While the starting barrier and the numbered saddle-cloth had rendered racing much more acceptable to the public, there were still further improvements to be made.
+While the starting barrier and the numbered saddle cloth had rendered racing much more acceptable to the public, there were still further improvements to be made.
 Visitors would have been disappointed to see that the racebook neither listed the trainer’s name, nor the past winners of principal races to be conducted on that day in the manner of the leading race clubs in Victoria.

 On a typical spring day with no threat of rain and attendance of nearly 17,000 people, a field of seven confronted Mr Watson and his flag for the Derby start at Randwick.
 There were two defections from the ranks of Derby candidates: the Queensland colt Hong Kong, included among the acceptors as an oversight; and Ibex, whose name disappeared from the list just before 1 o’clock, the cause of his withdrawal being a bruised heel.
-Accordingly, the handsome Hautvilliers was the pronounced favourite.
+Accordingly, the pronounced favourite for the race was the handsome Hautvilliers.
 Scobie had arrived in Sydney from Ballarat on the last Sunday in August and put up at the Coach and Horses Hotel along with Paul Pry as the only other member of his team, and he presented Hautvilliers in sterling order.
 Grasspan and Sir Leonard disputed the honours of second favouritism.
 Grasspan was the first of that famous trio of brothers to carry the colours of Agar Wynne, although at this stage of his sporting career Wynne disguised his true identity with the nom de course of ‘A. W. Raby’.
 Bred by his trainer, Tom Payten, in conjunction with the studmaster James Thompson, Grasspan had been bought privately by Wynne when a yearling.

 Grasspan was seen out very early in his first season, winning the Mona Nursery (4f) at the Caulfield Spring Meeting.
 Although he failed in the Maribyrnong Plate, this imposing son of Grafton ran placings later in the season in both the Ascot Vale Stakes and Champagne Stakes, before picking up the Easter Stakes at Randwick.
 Grasspan had resumed in the new season to narrowly win the Hopetoun Stakes (9f) at Rosehill, before finishing unplaced in the Hamden Stakes at the Tattersall’s meeting.
 Sir Leonard, a half-brother to the 1898 A.J.C.
 December Stakes winner, Lowland Chief, was bred by Henry White at Havilah, who gave him, together with £100, to Randwick trainer Leonard Cooper in exchange for the 1899 Epsom winner, Djin Djin.
 Sir Leonard had won twice as a two-year-old in twelve starts, firstly a minor juvenile handicap at Moorefield, and in June a nursery handicap at Rosehill with 9 st. 7lb; the colt had then been a surprise winner of the Tattersall’s Hamden Stakes upon resumption in the new season, although many doubted that he was up to carrying the Derby weight.
 Next in the market was Caravel, a homebred owned by Henry White whose only win in ten starts came in the Tattersall’s Stakes at the May meeting.